puraminy/nodcast/README.md

 ### How to enter a nod

 For positive nods, press the `<Right>` arrow key once or multiple times.
 They appear in order with each keystroke.
 For negative nods, do the same but with `<Left>` arrow key.
 After entering a nod press the `<Down>` arrow key to move to the next sentence.
-You can also press `<Enter>` to enter `okay' and move to the next sentence, or press `<TAB>` to skip the current fragment and move to the next one.
+You can also press `<Enter>` to enter `okay` and move to the next sentence, or press `<TAB>` to skip the current fragment and move to the next one.

 ### Categorizing articles